nyggus/easycheck/README.rst

                     data = f.readlines()
             return data

-Of course, the `open()` context manager will itself throw an error, but when you use the `check_if()` function and explicitely define an exception class, you clearly show the reader that you're checking if this file exists and raise a particular exception if it doesn't.
+Of course, the :code:`open()` context manager will itself throw an error, but when you use the :code:`check_if()` function and explicitely define an exception class, you clearly show the reader that you're checking if this file exists and raise a particular exception if it doesn't.

 Example 3: Readability: the check_argument function
 ---------------------------------------------------

 Compare the two following functions (the first one is the actual function from the checkit function), both doing the same thing, though with slightly different messages they might provide in terms an exception is raised.
-The first one is written in a classical way, while the second using the `check_argument()` function:
+The first one is written in a classical way, while the second using the :code:`check_argument()` function:

 .. code-block:: python